bortexz/arxivum-web/README.md

+## Not maintained anymore
+This project is not being maintained or developed anymore, please don't use it as it is!

+Feel free to get inspired / fork / copy and update it.

 # Arxivum FrontEnd
 This repository contains the code for the frontend of the Arxivum project.
 It is used along with the [Arxivum Backend](https://github.com/bertofer/arxivum-api).